Do you really want to know the answer to the question Why Can’t I Make A Decision?

 It’s a fact of life that when you open the door of possibilities by making a decision, you close the door on others.

-You CANNOT possibly have known how every senario in your life would have worked out.
+You CANNOT possibly have known how every scenario in your life would have worked out.

-Successful men and women stay away from the crippeling “What If” thinking.
+Successful men and women stay away from the crippling “What If” thinking.

 There is great power and calmness in ACCEPTING you won’t have everything go your way.

 Only what you do TODAY, moving forward, is going to make a difference!

 #4: Be Reasonable!
 If Your Decision Didn’t Work Out, That Does Not Mean You Did Something Wrong

 You and I are not in control of everything connected with our lives.

 What that means is you can still make an excellent decision and it does not work out.